tailwindlabs/headlessui/.github/CONTRIBUTING.md

 yarn test
 ```

-You can also run them for React of Vue individually:
+You can also run them for React or Vue individually:

 ```sh
 yarn react test